syncfusion-content/uwp-docs/uwp/Scheduler/Commands.md

 ## AddNewCommand

-By triggering **AddNewCommand** of ScheduleCommands, the editor window can be opened with all the field with empty value based on last selected date time, without using any UI.
-After that you can specify the required value and save the appointment.
+By triggering **AddNewCommand** of ScheduleCommands, the editor window can be opened with all fields with empty values based on the last selected date time, without using any UI.
+After that, you can specify the required values and save the appointment.

 {% highlight c# %}